 Think of the project environment as the context the project exists in.
 There’s an old expression that says, “Context is everything.”
 Any project manager who thinks they don’t need more data is a project manager who is going to get a tough lesson.

 When managing a project, it’s second nature to define its objectives, scope, budget and schedule—but often you neglect the project management environment.
 Do this at your own peril.
 There are factors at play that you must identify and manage to make sure you deliver the project successfully.

 For example, where is the project happening, and does that space have potential risks?
 There could be an earthquake, a hurricane or even something as simple as poor infrastructure that makes it difficult to get your resources to the job site.

 The project environment is of utmost importance.
 Collecting this information is where project management software can help.
-ProjectManager is a cloud-based tool that allows you to upload unlimited documents and images to the tool.
+ProjectManager is an online tool that allows you to upload unlimited documents and images to the tool.
 Organize them on our list view and they’re always at your fingertips, whether you’re onsite, in the office or even at home.
 Try ProjectManager today for free!

 Key Elements of the Project Environment

 Two of the main elements of a project environment are internal and external factors:

 The organizational structure impacts how you manage the project.
 These are the various systems that outline how processes are done to achieve the goals of the organization, and in turn, the workings of the project.
 In addition, the organizational culture also shapes how you execute the project.